vmware-archive/dispatch/image-manager/image-manager.md

 stateful services to be managed.
 For instance, a service manager deployed on kubernetes may take use the same etcd database as kubernetes though in a different namespace.
 This reduces the operational overhead of the entire system.

+TODO: persistence is a platform topic, as all services will use the same persistence mechanisms.

 ### Runtime Plugins

 The purpose of the runtime plugins is to generate runtime/language specific Dockerfiles.
 It's likely that the plugins